Archive.today: Features

+Archiving

-Archive.today can capture individual pages in response to explicit user requests.
+archive.today can capture individual pages in response to explicit user requests.
 Since its beginning, it has supported crawling pages with URLs containing the now-deprecated hash-bang fragment (#!).

-Archive.today records only text and images, excluding XML, RTF, spreadsheet (xls or ods) and other non-static content.
+The website records only text and images, excluding XML, RTF, spreadsheet (xls or ods) and other non-static content.
 However, videos for certain sites, like Twitter, are saved.
 It keeps track of the history of snapshots saved, requesting confirmation before adding a new snapshot of an already saved page.
+Once a web page is archived, it cannot be deleted directly by any Internet user.
+Users can download archived pages as a ZIP file, except pages archived since 29 November 2019, when archive.today changed their browser engine from PhantomJS to Chromium (non-headless). archive.today does not obey robots.txt because it acts "as a direct agent of the human user."

 Pages are captured at a browser width of 1,024 pixels.
 CSS is converted to inline CSS, removing responsive web design and selectors such as :hover and :active.
 Content generated using JavaScript during the crawling process appears in a frozen state.

 HTML class names are preserved inside the old-class attribute.

 When text is selected, a JavaScript applet generates a URL fragment seen in the browser's address bar that automatically highlights that portion of the text when visited again.
 Web pages can be duplicated from archive.today to web.archive.org as second-level backup, but archive.today does not save its snapshots in WARC format.
 The reverse—from web.archive.org to archive.today—is also possible, but the copy usually takes more time than a direct capture.
-Historically, website owners had the option to opt out of Wayback Machine through the use of the robots exclusion standard (robots.txt), and these exclusions were also applied retroactively.
-Archive.today does not obey robots.txt because it acts "as a direct agent of the human user."
-As of 2019, the Wayback Machine also no longer obeys robots.txt.

-The research toolbar enables advanced keywords operators, using * as the wildcard character.
-A couple of quotation marks address the search to an exact sequence of keywords present in the title or in the body of the webpage, whereas the insite operator restricts it to a specific Internet domain.